sakialabs/sNDa/docs/EMAIL_SYSTEM.md

 ## Overview

 The sNDa platform features a comprehensive, automated email system designed to create warm, engaging, and personalized communication with volunteers and donors.
-The system includes onboarding sequences, transactional emails, and motivational content powered by Chuma AI.
+The system includes onboarding sequences, transactional emails, and motivational content powered by Boba AI.

 ## Architecture